Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 As before, the conclusion here is that despite recent widespread improvements in the developing world, there are huge challenges ahead: in sub-Saharan Africa more than 500 mothers die per 100,000 live births.
 This is more than 60 times higher than the figure for countries in the European Union.

 In the preceding sections we discussed health outcomes, as measured only from data on mortality.
-Here we discuss a related, but different measure of health that accounts for the incidence and burden of disease.
+This does not take the morbidity from disease and disability into account.

 Further in-depth information on burden of disease can be found in our dedicated entry on Burden of Disease.